adamsilver/adamsilver.io-jekyll/_pages/signup.md

 # Join my newsletter

+Some of my subscribers send me messages:

+> “Your newsletter is one of the most interesting and on-point things I like to read these days”

-I write for [Smashing Magazine](https://www.smashingmagazine.com/author/adamsilver/), [Net Magazine](http://www.creativebloq.com/net-magazine), [MarvelApp](https://blog.marvelapp.com/author/adam-silver/) and  [Simple=Human](http://medium.com/simple-human).
-Some of my articles have  been featured on the front-page of Hacker News too.
+I sometimes write for [Smashing Magazine](https://www.smashingmagazine.com/author/adamsilver/), [Net Magazine](http://www.creativebloq.com/net-magazine), [MarvelApp](https://blog.marvelapp.com/author/adam-silver/) and  [Simple=Human](http://medium.com/simple-human) about designing simple, human and inclusive websites.

-You can expect an email once-a-month ish.
-You'll get the best of what I've got before anyone else.
-You can unsubscribe at any time but don't do that.
-I have feelings you know :).
+But mostly I write one article a month and share it with my mailing list.
+If you want an example you should read [Stop Using Device Breakpoints](/articles/stop-using-device-breakpoints/).

 {% include signUpForm.html %}